BGZStephen/coding-with-stephen-js-challenges/README.md

 To keep things simple, we won't be using any additional addons or plugins, although you are welcome to add any you wish!

 ## Installing any pre-requisite software

+We will keep external software / package usage to a minimum for this repo, all you'll need is:

+- Node - This lets you run JavaScript on your machine, outside of a browser
+- - Installing node on your machine is super simple, there are a set of instructions on the nodejs website  [Windows / MacOS](https://nodejs.org/en/download/) / [Linux](https://nodejs.org/en/download/package-manager/)
+- Npm - npm is used to manage external packages, bits of code developed by other people, that you can use in your projects.
+This should come installed with Node, however you can find instructions on installing if for some reason you don't have it [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+I will be using the following versions:

+- Node version 14.15.5
+- npm version 7.19.1

+You can check your node and npm versions with the following commands `node -v` and `npm -v`